 “Immigration detention facilities, like the one operated by GEO Group in Aurora, are all too often cloaked in secrecy, offering little to no transparency into the way detainees are treated within their walls,” ACLU of Colorado Legal Director Mark Silverstein said earlier this year.

-Since becoming the acting field director, Fabricatore said he’s focused on increasing transparency of the agency and the detention center in north Aurora.
+Since becoming the acting field director, Fabbricatore said he’s focused on increasing transparency of the agency and the detention center in north Aurora.

 Since July, Aurora Congressman Jason Crow’s office has been conducting a weekly “oversight visit.”